galasokolova/spring-in-action-demo/README.md

 Please refer to the README file of each module for detailed information.

-## 🗺 Module Overview
+## 🗺 Modules Overview

+✅ Requirements
 - Java 17+
 - Maven 3.8+

-Technologies used in the project:
+🧰 Technologies Used

-- Spring 6
+- Spring Framework 6
 - Spring Boot 3
+- Spring Data (Cassandra module using CrudRepository)
 - Spring MVC
 - Thymeleaf
+- H2 Database
+- Cassandra
+- MongoDB

 ### Getting Started
 To run any module: